Your Aurora supply chain plan assumes a 10-day lead time your Chicago-area suppliers haven't hit since 2021

 How to choose a developer in Aurora

 Hire a team that can talk about variance and risk, not just averages, and ask how their models learn lead times from your receipt history.
 Make them be honest about your data quality, because a model on bad history is worse than a static plan.
-The best supply chain work integrates with your ERP software, inventory management software, and business intelligence dashboards so planners and leadership see the same risk-aware picture.
+The best supply chain work integrates with your ERP software, inventory management software, and business intelligence (BI) dashboards so planners and leadership see the same risk-aware picture.

 - Planning on learned supplier lead times and real variance, not a number typed in years ago